- For the comic, see Sonic Blast (Archie).

 Versions

 The decision to use pre-rendered graphics comes at a cost in Sonic Blast, as to ensure the detail is visible, Sonic and Knuckles' sprites are bigger than their counterparts in earlier titles.
 This in-turn makes the game appear more "zoomed-in", and as a result, less of the level is visible at any one time during play.
 This can be a problem on the Game Gear, as players are often unable to see what is coming, and can be subjected to cheap hits and deaths.
+These problems have contributed to the game's retrospective reputation as one of the worst 2D games in the series by fans and critics.

 On the Master System, the increased screen resolution mitigates some of these problems, however the Master System port is fraught with its own issues, mainly due to the slap-dash nature of the port.
 Menus, title cards and the Special Stages were not optimised for the Master System, and so are identical in appearance to their Game Gear counterparts, just with added borders.
 The in-game HUD was also not moved, and unusual artifacts can also be seen in areas normally hidden for Game Gear users.